SJ23 Tech Tip C04, (Updated 2024-04-12) Bob Schimmel

 Construction - To mount the hooks I installed a (1x2)" piece of teak with the top end wedged behind the roof liner and the bottom end wedged behind the teak fiddle on the ledge.
 The back is shaped to match the curvature of the hull.
 The teak is fastened with stainless screws at the top through the hull liner and at the bottom through the teak fiddle.
 The J hooks that hold the poles are made from 1" wide stainless steel strapping that I bent into a 1700 curve with a 1.5" inside diameter.
 They are fastened to the teak straps with two screws to prevent turning.
 I applied vinyl electrical tape on the inside of each J hook to protect the pole from scratching.
 Leave sufficient space between the upper and lower J hooks to conveniently remove the lower pole.
 I suppose you could add a third set of hooks for a fishing rod but I thought this would make access to the narrow shelf difficult.
 There is nothing wrong with installing a fishing rod holder on the port side though!

-This is a pretty clever way to store a collapsible mooring pole.
+This is a pretty clever way to store a telescopic mooring pole.
 Right where you need it most of the time.
-Yes that is Panache in the background.
+Yup that is Panache in the background and yes you can still learn something from another boat.
 TOP

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?